Skip to content

 ✔ Improvement of the soil condition through pellets made from rock and cellulose waste combined with impregnated wood chips.

-✔ CO2 capture through the mechanism of accelerated rock weathering ERW.
+✔ CO2 capture through the mechanism of enhanced rock weathering ERW.

 ✔ CO2 sequestration by burying organic matter in the soil.